kanidm/kanidm/book/src/accounts/policy.md

 ## Default Account Policy

-A default Account Policy is applied to `idm_all_accounts`.
-This provides the defaults that influence all accounts in Kanidm.
+A default Account Policy is applied to `idm_all_persons`.
+This provides the defaults that influence all people in Kanidm.
 This policy can be modified the same as any other group's policy.

 ## Enforced Attributes

 ### Auth Expiry

 The maximum length in seconds that an authentication session may exist for.

+### Credential Type Minimum

+The minimum security strength of credentials that may be assigned to this account.
+In order from weakest to strongest:

+* `any`
+* `mfa`
+* `passkey`
+* `attested_passkey`

 ### Password Minimum Length